 Supervisor: Chief researcher Dr. Meilutė Taljūnaitė (Lithuanian Social Research Centre, Social Sciences, Sociology – S 005).

-The dissertation will be defended at the Council of Sociology of Kaunas University of Technology, Lithuanian Social Research Centre and Vytautas Magnus University.
+The dissertation was defended at the Council of Sociology of Kaunas University of Technology, Lithuanian Social Research Centre and Vytautas Magnus University.

 Chairman: Prof. Dr. Vytis Čiubrinskas (Vytautas Magnus University, Social Sciences, Sociology – S 005).